Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 “Why is it so hard to articulate what I really feel, and say what I really wanted to say?”

-While I was frustrated with how incapable I was communicating with words, I had a deep desire to connect with people.
+While I was frustrated with how incapable I was at communicating with people, at the same time I had a deep desire to connect with them.

-I can’t tell you how many times I wished I was telepathic so I didn’t have to communicate through words.
+I can’t tell you how many times I wished I was telepathic so I could just transmit my brainwaves and people could understand me.

-I had to figure out what was causing this massive resistance I felt every time I tried to speak and write…
+Before I was able to become that person, I had to figure out what was stopping me and standing in my way that was causing this monumental resistance every time I tried to communicate.

-My “inner demons” showed up every time I sat down to write.
+My demons showed up every time I tried to speak or write.